-NSCI 170 Concepts of Meteorology (3)
+NSCI 170 Weather and Climate (3)

-Prerequisite: MATH 103, MATH 105, STAT 200, or a highernumbered MATH or STAT course.
 An introduction to the basic principles of atmospheric science.
 The goal is to use scientific and quantitative reasoning to make informed decisions about topics related to atmospheric science.
 Topics include the effect of different weather elements (such as temperature, pressure, winds, and humidity) on weather patterns and climate.
-Discussion also covers weather phenomena such as El Niño, thunderstorms, tornadoes, tropical cyclones, and midaltitude cyclones, as well as the impact of humans on Earth's atmosphere.
+Discussion also covers weather phenomena such as El Niño, thunderstorms, tornadoes, tropical cyclones, and midlatitude cyclones, as well as the impact of humans on Earth's atmosphere.
 Students may receive credit for only one of the following courses: GNSC 170, GNSC 398D, or NSCI 170.

-NSCI 171 Laboratory in Meteorology (1)
+NSCI 171 Weather and Climate Laboratory (1)

 (Fulfills the laboratory science requirement.)
-Prerequisite: MATH 103, MATH 105, STAT 200, or a higher-numbered MATH or STAT course.
 Prerequisite or corequisite: NSCI 170.
 An introduction to the basic concepts of meteorology.
 The aim is to apply the scientific method and use scientific and quantitative reasoning to make informed decisions about experimental results in meteorology.
 Focus is on the observation, measurement, and analysis of weather data, including the interpretation of weather patterns and conditions found on weather maps, satellite images, radar imagery, and atmosphere diagrams.
 Students may receive credit for only one of the following courses: GNSC 171 or NSCI 171.